Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Conclusion

 This paper extended the capabilities of a novel real-time system identification approach presented in \cite{ayyad2020real} referred to as DNN-MRFT.
 DNN-MRFT uses oscillations excited by MRFT at a specific phase, called the distinguishing phase, to identify dynamical model parameters using a DNN classifier.
 DNN-MRFT was extended for higher order dynamical systems in a cascaded manner.
 Such extension was used to identify linearized system dynamics of side translational movement having a relative degree of five with a time delay in real-time.
 Accuracy of system gain identification was improved by using exact solutions of Lure's systems from simulation data.
 DNN-MRFT precision and accuracy were validated both in simulation and experimentation.
 A take-off controller suitable for a wide range of UAV designs demonstrated experimental real-time identification capability.
 The generalized take-off controller with DNN-MRFT was verified on three different UAV designs.
 As a result of identification, aggressive maneuvers were possible without any form of hand tuning or biasing.
 The results were benchmarked against state-of-the-art and showed outstanding performance as a result of using DNN-MRFT.

 For future work, we aim to evaluate DNN-MRFT for systems with other dynamical properties.
-We see that DNN-MRFT can be extended to MIMO systems with strong cross-channel couplings.
+We see that DNN-MRFT can be extended to MIMO systems with strong cross-loop couplings.
 Also, DNN-MRFT might be successful when applied to dynamical systems with large time delays.
+We are also aiming to handle systems with varying dynamics, where DNN-MRFT can be re-run to adapt to the change in dynamics.
+In such case, the identification test can be re-run to either a single or multiple control loops at which the change in dynamics occur.
+The time such adaptation would consume is dependant on the number of control loops to re-tune and the overall dynamics of the UAV, but should not exceed the time consumed by the full take-off and identification tests, which was limited to 15 seconds in our experimental setup.
 Such extensions require better understanding of the theoretical basis of information embedded on dynamical systems.